-The other is mainly found on sheets from blocks T1, T2 and T3 from the tarot deck, and thus probably most closely
+The other is mainly found on sheets from blocks T1, T2 and T3 from the tarot pack, and thus probably most closely

-associated with this deck, but also on two sheets from block C1 from the “crude” deck.
+associated with this pack, but also on two sheets from block C1 from the “crude” pack.
 It is a checkerboard

 pattern, rotated 45 degrees and elongated so that the spots are